Antojito: Additional foods

 Chalupas are small tortilla-like cups of fried corn dough filled with cheese, beans or a variety of stews topped with salsa and chopped lettuce.
 They are most popular in Puebla.
 Similarly, chilapas are tortilla cups fried crispy in the form of a cup and then filled with shredded meat, salsa, cream, avocado, chili peppers and chopped lettuce and onion.
 They are a specialty of Chilapa, Guerrero.
 Huaraches are similarly large and flat and topped with chopped or shredded meat, and any of the following: beans, cheese, cream and salsa.
 Sopes are also flat and thick but in disk form, pinched on the edges then topped with beans, salsa and more.

 Elote refers to fresh corn (maize) which is served on the cob or cut kernels.
 If on the cob is it either grilled or boiled then coated with mayonnaise and dusted with any of the following: chili pepper, salt, cotija cheese, lime juice and hot sauce.
 The cut kernels are usually served in a dish called esquites, where similar seasoning is mixed in and it is eaten with a spoon.
 Fresh fruits and vegetables can also be had as street food.
 Fruit cups are popular and vary depending on the season.
 They usually contain one or more of the following, watermelon, papaya, mango, orange, jicama and cucumber.
 These are cut into slender spears or cubes with lime juice, salt and chili pepper powder added.
 Jicama is a root vegetable that is popularly eaten raw.
 It can be eaten in strips or chunks as part of a salad or fruit cup.
-A jicaleta is a large slice of vegetable placed on a stick to look like a large lollipop.
-It can be eaten plain like this, or it can then be covered with a choice of sweet or savory flavored powders, hot sauce, lime juice and more.
+A jicaleta is a large slice of vegetable placed on a stick and resembles a kind of large lollipop.
+It can either be eaten like this or then covered with a choice of sweet or savory flavored powders, hot sauce, lime juice and more.